nmadhu6002/nmadhu6002.github.io/_coursework/UCSD.md

 permalink: /coursework/ucsd
 ---

-I have taken math classes at UCSD
+I have taken advanced math classes at UCSD.

 ## Classes
 * Math 120A Elements of Complex Analysis (Ming Xiao, Winter 2023) - Grade: A